mytardis/mytardis/docs/ingesting.rst

 Ingesting
 =========

-TARDIS supports 2 different XML schemas for importing data.
-One method is METS and the other is a Tardis specific XML format.
-METS is the preferred format because it is supported by systems other than TARDIS so will provide more versatility in the long run.
+MyTARDIS supports 2 different XML schemas for importing data.
+One method is METS and the other is using a MyTARDIS specific XML format.
+METS is the preferred format because it is supported by systems other that MyTARDIS so will provide more versatility in the long run.

 METS